[Editor’s Note: This article was originally published in October 2019. It has been updated to reference recent events.]

 With the apparent collapse of the Iran Nuclear Deal, that country appears to be returning to its nuclear weapons development program.
 Under duress from ever-tightening sanctions, Iran’s relationships with its neighbors and the U.S. have turned increasingly volatile.
 It seems that every day there is news of provocations – both rhetorical and military – that threaten to spiral out of control.
-Already, we have seen military and cyber attacks launched.
+Just this week, an Iranian-supported militia attempted to storm the American Embassy in Baghdad, Iraq; and, on January 2, the U.S. launched a drone attack on Iranian military and Iraqi militia leaders, killing Iran's Quds Force Commander Quasem Soleimani and others.
+This action is likely to lead to retaliation – and perhaps escalation.
 How did the situation turn into a crisis, and can solutions be found that don’t include a regional war that escalates into World War III?

 Some headlines you just don’t want to see, especially when it comes to the possibility of a nuclear World War III.
 For example, who wants to read this one: Iran Announces Successful Nuclear Bomb Test.
 The next one might be U.S. and Saudis Strike Iran’s Nuclear Facilities.
 Followed by Iran Sinks British Oil Tanker in Strait of Hormuz.
 And then . . . well, you get the picture.